judeharis/axi_mlir/cross-comp/accell/generated/README.md

 ## To regenerate the source MLIR file

-This step is not necessary if the files  `mlir_matmuls.mlir` `mlir_matmuls.h.inc` are already has all needed implementations (permutaions of matmul calls).
+This step is not necessary if the files  `mlir_matmuls.mlir` `mlir_matmuls.h.inc` are already has all needed implementations (permutations of matmul calls).

 Inside this folder call: